fhadhsfajrehuignsjdlfhasjdbgakjsd/hitboy/README.md

 # Hitboy.
 ![alt text](https://raw.githubusercontent.com/solemn-leader/hitboy/master/images/sample.png)

 Hitboy. is an indie game about Hitman's son who had to struggle with alien forces two years after his father's death.
-The goal is to always move forward trying not to die and not to let enemy planse reach your base.
+The goal is to always move forward trying not to die and not to let enemy planes reach your base.

 ## Installation
 Download source code via [git](https://git-scm.com/downloads).